LordDarkHelmet/TezosPassordCrackerForWindows/README.md

 Step 7: The application should automatically launch.
 You can always launch it from the start menu or the icon placed on your desktop<br>
 ![Icon](./TezosPassordCrackerForWindows/Screenshots/Install-Icon.png)

-Step 8: Click on the Edit Information Button to start.<br>
+Step 8: Click on the "Add Information" Button to start.<br>
 ![First Screen](./TezosPassordCrackerForWindows/Screenshots/screenshot-First-Time.png)

 Step 9: Enter the information found on your contribution PDF.
-DO NOT SHARE THIS INFORMATION WITH ANYONE!<br>
+DO NOT SHARE THIS INFORMATION WITH ANYONE!
+Then Press Save.<br>
 ![Enter Your Information](./TezosPassordCrackerForWindows/Screenshots/Screenshot-EnterYourSeedEmailPublicAddress.png)

 Step 10: Use one of the options to crack your password.
 I recomend using masks.